Symphony No. 4 (Franz Schmidt)

-Austro-Hungarian cellist and composer Franz Schmidt's Symphony No. 4 was completed in 1933, and received its premiere in 1934 under the direction of Oswald Kabasta at the Wiener Musikverein concert hall in Vienna.
-The work was composed following the unexpected childbirth death of Schmidt's daughter, Emma, and conceptualized by the composer as a requiem in her honor.
-Symphony No. 4 is often considered the best work in Schmidt's oeuvre.
+Symphony No. 4 is an orchestral composition by Austro-Hungarian cellist and composer Franz Schmidt.
+It was completed in 1933, and received its premiere in 1934 under the direction of Oswald Kabasta at the Wiener Musikverein concert hall in Vienna.
+The work was composed following the unexpected death in childbirth of Schmidt's daughter, Emma, and conceptualized by the composer as a requiem in her honor.
+Symphony No. 4 is often considered the finest work in Schmidt's oeuvre.

-Movements and Analysis
+Movements and analysis

 Symphony No. 4 is in the key of C Major and includes four movements, all performed attacca (without pause).
 Average performance duration ranges from 41 to 49 minutes.